"Market data doesn't lie. So we've made a crucial decision. We're not going to try and win a few hands - we're going to own the casino" - Matt Hall

 Winning big may occasionally happen.

-But this is down to dumb luck.
+But this is down to luck.

 Here’s the proof.

-And almost impossible to predict successfully with any consistency.
+Dimensional Fund Advisors explained in an article that global equity returns are remarkably random and almost impossible to predict successfully with any consistency.

 Here’s the essence of it.

-Investment opportunities exist all around the globe.
+Investment opportunities exist all around the globe

 Across more than 40 countries, there are over 15,000 publicly traded companies.